markqvist/Reticulum/README.md

 Are certain features in the development roadmap are important to you or your organisation?
 Make them a reality quickly by sponsoring their implementation.

 ## Cryptographic Primitives
-Reticulum has been designed to use a simple suite of efficient, strong and modern cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
+Reticulum has been uses a simple suite of efficient, strong and modern cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
 The necessary primitives are:

 - Ed25519 for signatures
 - X22519 for ECDH key exchanges